CERT-Polska/mquery/README.md

 # mquery: Blazingly fast Yara queries for malware analysts

-Ever had trouble searching for particular malware samples?
+Ever had trouble searching for malware samples?
 Mquery is an analyst-friendly web GUI to look through your digital warehouse.

 It can be used to search through terabytes of malware in a blink of an eye: